 LOOKING TO THE FUTURE

-The current transportation equipment in Madagascar is completely outdated as can be seen for example in Figure 5.
-Nonetheless, to predict the future means of transportation in Madagascar, we should look at the means of transportation that are now adopted in developed countries.
+The current transportation equipment in Madagascar is completely outdated.
+Nonetheless, in order to predict the future means of transportation in Madagascar, we should look at the means of transportation that are now adapted in developed countries.